damar723/phpmvc/README.md

 # phpmvc

-Learn Model-View-Controller (MVC) with PHP, you can watch this MVC tutorial [here](https://www.youtube.com/playlist?list=PLFIM0718LjIVEh_d-h5wAjsdv2W4SAtkx) (Indonesian languages only)
+Learn Model-View-Controller (MVC) with PHP, you can watch this MVC tutorial [here](https://www.youtube.com/playlist?list=PLFIM0718LjIVEh_d-h5wAjsdv2W4SAtkx) (Only available with Indonesian language)